 You may not be able to hold that child until heaven, but your child was real and so was your time as a mom.
 Donate money to a pregnancy center to support those other moms who are struggling as well.
 Honor yourself and be kind to yourself.

 In a like manner, your husband was a father as well.
 When Father’s Day rolls around, remember his loss as well.

-Remember your Lost Child when you List your Children
+#6 Name your Lost Child When Asked to List your Children

 You don’t want to make the person asking the question feel weird and you don’t want to open up your own painful heart.
 On the other hand to not name your child and to acknowledge the existence feels like you are dishonoring and discounting them.

 I don’t tell strangers about my lost children, but I do intentionally list them in other ways.
 I have a mother’s bracelet that includes my living children and our daughters that passed at 18 and 9 weeks.